 The highest-rated parenting schedule has a Wednesday overnight visit plus an overnight stay on the weekend, alternating between Saturday and Sunday.

 Other schedules may be better depending on your situation.
-Timtab produces different parenting plans if, for example, travel times are long, some visits are not overnight or the plan is for multiple children.
+Timtab produces different parenting plans if, say, travel times are long, visits are not overnight or the plan is for multiple children.

 Join Timtab to find the best schedules by age for your child or children.